interpreting mode

 Chuchotage (whispering)

-“Whispered” interpreting is another style that provides for the interpreter to sit or stand close to the listener.
-Unlike consecutive interpreting, the interpreter sits by the listener(s) (maximum 3) and whispers the translation to them.
+“Whispered” interpreting is yet another translation mode that provides for closeness between the interpreter and the listener.
+Unlike simultaneous and consecutive interpreting, the interpreter sits by the listener(s) (maximum three) and whispers the translation to them.

-Discover our remote interpreting service
+Find out about the remote interpreting service